Complexity of Firefighting on Graphs: Graphs with Long Shortest Strategies

 \section{Graphs with Long Shortest Strategies}

 After proving that the problems $\mff$ and $\mfft$ are \texttt{NP-hard}, a naturally arising question is whether these problems are in \texttt{NP}, i.e., whether there exists a polynomial certificate for yes-instances.
 A natural candidate for such a certificate would be a winning $m$-strategy (resp. winning $m$-strategy in time $T$), since a strategy can be verified in polytime with respect to its size and the size of the graph.
-In this chapter, we will show that such a straight forward approach to attain a polynomial certificate does not work, by giving a class of graphs where the shortest possible winning $m$-strategy takes superpolynomial (in the size of the graph) many steps.
+In this section, we will show that such a straightforward approach to attain a polynomial certificate does not work, by giving a class of graphs where the shortest possible winning $m$-strategy takes superpolynomially (in the size of the graph) many steps.

 To this end, we first define the auxiliary graph $H_m$ (see Figure \ref{fig:LongStrategies} (a)), which has the useful property that any winning $m$-strategy on $H_m$ has to use at least $m - 1$ firefighters for a certain number of consecutive steps.
 Here, $\alpha$ and $\beta$ (which will be used in the upcoming definitions) denote some fixed values in $\N_{>0}$ that fulfill $2\beta + 2 \geq \alpha \geq \beta + 3$, e.g., $\beta = 1, \alpha = 4$.
 In particular, they do not depend on $m$ or $X$.